The Best iPhone 12 Mini Cases

 Gear4 Crystal Palace SNAP

 The $49.99 gear4 Crystal Palace SNAP offers 3rd-party support for Apple’s MagSafe.
 I don’t own a MagSafe charger, but it appears to fit the profile—but it also obscures the phone’s backplate.
 It is probably a better feature on a case that isn’t clear.

-My iPhone Mini currently lives in the Speck Perfect-Clear with Grips.
-It is a tough case that enhances the iPhone Mini without obstructing the design, as the magnet ring does with the gear4.
-The slightly thicker grip version of Speck’s Presidio also appears and feels more protective, even if it isn’t.
+My iPhone 12 Mini currently lives in the NËXT Case with MagSafe.
+It is a tough case that enhances the iPhone Mini without obstructing the design.
+I have come to accept the magnet ring obscuring the iPhone design as I employ more MagSafe accessories.
+The two-piece design doesn’t just feel more protective, but the closed ports prove it.
 For complete coverage, the BookBook likely offers the best solution when closed, even when compared to a phone that sports the total package from Speck with base and Shieldview Glass.
 You can’t go wrong with any of these cases, but hopefully, the analysis helps narrow down the choice you might make for your own iPhone Mini use case.